valo/phoenix_with_nextjs/README.md

 directory structure.
 You can find more info on how the JS side works on [Learning Next.js](https://learnnextjs.com).
 You can read more about how to define the API endpoints from the [Phoenix docs](https://hexdocs.pm/phoenix/overview.html) or from the excellent [Thoughtbot JSON API guide](https://robots.thoughtbot.com/building-a-phoenix-json-api)

-## Why this setup is awesome

-This setup allows to develop a React app with server side rendering out of the box.
-This ensures that the app can be easily indexed by web crawlers and render very quickly on mobile devices.

-You also define your API using Phoenix, which is a very fast, easy to develop framework, very similar to Ruby on Rails.
-Most people rolling such setup use node.js as an API backend, which is not ideal when the backend starts scaling out and the complexity of the business logic increases.

-Also this setup can be deployed very easily to services like Heroku and can run on a single dyno, which allows to run it easily on the free plans.

 ## Integration tests

 It is possible to write high level integration tests for the JS app using the `Hound`